-Patients are generally septuagenarian or older.
-They frequently have co-existing cardiac or non-cardiac problems, such as hypertension, coronary artery disease, valvular disease, heart failure, obesity, and sleep apnoea or pulmonary disease.
+Patients frequently have co-existing cardiac or non-cardiac conditions, such as hypertension, coronary artery disease, valvular disease, heart failure, obesity, and sleep apnoea or pulmonary disease.

-Causes significant morbidity (e.g., palpitations, dyspnoea, angina, dizziness or syncope, and features of CHF, tachycardia-induced cardiomyopathy, or stroke) and death.
+Causes significant morbidity (e.g., palpitations, dyspnoea, angina, dizziness or syncope, and features of heart failure, tachycardia-induced cardiomyopathy, or stroke) and death.
 Many patients are asymptomatic or have symptoms that are less specific for cardiac arrhythmias, such as mild dementia or silent strokes.